scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ## Step 4.
 Install Scalar DL

-After creating the Kubernetes cluster next step is to deploy Scalar DL into the AKS cluster.
+After creating a Kubernetes cluster next step is to deploy Scalar DL into the AKS cluster.
 This section shows how to install Scalar DL to the AKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts).

 ### Prerequisites

-Install the helm tool on your bastion to deploy helm-charts:
+Install Helm on your bastion to deploy helm-charts:

-* [helm](https://helm.sh/docs/intro/install/): helm command-line tool to manage releases in the AKS cluster.
+* [Helm](https://helm.sh/docs/intro/install/): helm command-line tool to manage releases in the AKS cluster.
 In this tutorial, it is used to deploy Scalar DL and Schema loading helm charts to the AKS cluster.
    Helm version 3.2.1 or latest is required.

 ### Requirements

 * You must have the authority to pull `scalar-ledger` and `scalardl-schema-loader` container images.
-* You must configure the database properties in the helm chart custom values file.
-* You must confirm that the replica count of the ledger and envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes in the Scalar DL node pool.
+* You must confirm that the replica count of the ledger and envoy pods in the `scalardl-custom-values.yaml` file is equal to the number of nodes in the `scalardlpool`.

-### Procedures
+### Steps

 Following steps will help you to install Scalar DL on AKS:

-1. Download the following Scalar DL configuration files and update the database configuration in `scalarLedgerConfiguration` and `schemaLoading` sections
+1. Download the following Scalar DL configuration files and update the database configuration in `scalarLedgerConfiguration` and `schemaLoading` sections as specified in [Set up a database guide](./SetupAzureDatabase.md#Configure-Scalar-DL)
     * [scalardl-custom-values.yaml](https://raw.githubusercontent.com/scalar-labs/scalar-kubernetes/master/conf/scalardl-custom-values.yaml)
     * [schema-loading-custom-values.yaml](https://raw.githubusercontent.com/scalar-labs/scalar-kubernetes/master/conf/schema-loading-custom-values.yaml)